kohei-us/mdds/doc/flat_segment_tree.rst

 whereas :cpp:func:`~mdds::flat_segment_tree::insert_back` starts its search from the last node associated with the maximum key value.

+At this point, the tree contains six leaf nodes in total to represent all stored segments.
+Note that one leaf node represents both the end of a segment and the start of the adjacent segment that comes after it, unless it's either the first or the last node.

 The next line inserts another segment ranging from 60 to 65 having a value of 5::

     db.insert_back(60, 65, 5);

 As this new segment overlaps with the existing segment of 50 to 70, it will cut into a middle part of that segment to make room for itself.
+At this point, the tree contains eight leaf nodes representing seven segments in total.

 .. figure:: _static/images/fst_example1_insert2.png
    :align: center